Baseball Coaching Staff

 In 2005, Widger became the first Patriot to compete in a World Series.
 He added to that honor by bringing home a World Series ring as he had an RBI in the series for the world champion Chicago White Sox.

-Two other former players of Brown's to make a mark in major league baseball is Dayton Moore.
-The former infielder was named the general manager of the Kansas City Royals in May of 2006 and he brought along former Mason player J.J.
-Picollo as Director of Player Development.
+One other former player of Brown's to make a mark in major league baseball is Dayton Moore.
+The former infielder was named the general manager of the Kansas City Royals in May of 2006 and he brought along former Mason players J.J.
+Picollo (Assistant GM - Player Personnel), Lonnie Goldberg (Director - Scouting) and Ken Munoz (Regional scout).

 Keeping the tradition of the sport and the University, Brown and his staff work closely with the community and local baseball organizations.
 With both winter and summer player camps, as well as winter coaching clinics, Brown and his staff actively take part in the development and promotion of baseball throughout the Northern Virginia community.